UX-UI-Design-Lab/DH199/2020Spring/README.md

 ### Concluding remarks

 In this course, students conducted an user experience design research project by utilizing the concepts, theories, and skills of digital humanities.
-During 10 weeks, we virtually met and discussed and learned from each other how to independently and collaboratively design and execute an advanced user experience design project to answer
+During 10 weeks, we virtually met to share, discuss, and learn from each other how to independently and collaboratively design in order to answer how human experience can be valued and celebrated by storytelling with digital technology for the future.